bpb27/rewa/NOTES.md

 # feature shit

+- Fix the add movie script to account for new table

 - about w/ a google form or link to github to open an issue

 - mix genres into keywords